 Skip advert

 eyesight

 Your eyes are obviously a crucial tool for driving a car safely, and the DVLA (Driver and Vehicle Licencing Agency) lays down detailed rules describing the standards of vision required for driving a car in the UK.
-In a bid to increase road safety, the eyesight requirements for driving are often revised - but what are the current eyesight rules?
+To increase road safety, the eyesight requirements for driving are often revised.
+But what are the current eyesight rules?
 This guide will explain all.

 Advertisement - Article continues below

-Drivers have their vision checked when they take their driving test, but from that point on, it’s the responsibility of individual drivers to report any problems that develop with their eyesight to the DVLA as soon as possible.
+All drivers will have their eyesight checked when they take their practical driving test, whether that be in a car or on a motorbike.
+From that point onwards, it’s the responsibility of individual drivers to report any problems that develop with their eyesight to the DVLA as soon as possible.
 You should NOT drive a car if you believe that your eyesight may fall below the required standard.

+Skip advert